hechen/hechen.github.io/content/post/CoreData-With-CloudKit.md

 ---
-title: Core Data with CloudKit
+title: "CoreData With CloudKit"
-date: 2020-11-27 16:59:21
+date: 2020-11-27T16:59:37+08:00
-tags: ["CloudKit", "Core Data"]
+categories: ["CoreData"]
-categories: "Core Data"
+tags: ["iCloud", "CloudKit"]
 ---

 Integrate your codebase with CloudKit is actually a tricky stuff for me since the first impression the CloudKit gave me several years ago is not good.

-In recent days, I had to cope with this bad feeling ( Never mind, CloudKit) in the development of Sideloader.
+In recent days, I had to cope with this bad feeling (Never mind, CloudKit) in the development of Sideloader.

 CoreData is not an easy-API framework, as we all know.
 However, CloudKit defeats CoreData.
 You can imagine how frustrated I felt when I first use CloudKit to synchronize data stored in local CoreData.